-Upon detaining an alleged victim of child sex trafficking, a law enforcement officer must "immediately notify the department of child services that the alleged victim (1) has been detained and (2) may be a victim of child abuse or neglect."
-Even if the child is identified as abused or neglect, however, Indiana law provides only for a general service response, rather than mandating the provision of specialized services.
+years of age, the law enforcement agency shall immediately notify the department of child services that the alleged victim (1) has been detained; and (2) may be a victim of child abuse or neglect."

+Even if the child is identified as abused or neglected, however, Indiana law provides only for a general service response, rather than mandating the provision of specialized services.